How old do I need to be to volunteer at the Centre?

 What is the application process?

-• Complete the application form available on our website:
+• Complete the application form available here

 • If your application is successful, we will invite you along to an informal Interview.

 • If you are accepted as a volunteer, we will then contact two referees.